Arda Turan: International career

+Managerial career

+Eyüpspor

+On 14 April 2023, Turan was appointed as manager of TFF First League club Eyüpspor on a one-and-a-half-year contract.
+His first game in charge, on 16 April, resulted in a 1–0 away loss against Göztepe, completing the game without any shots on target.
+On 7 April 2024, he guided his club to secure promotion to Süper Lig for the first time in their history, after defeating Altay 4–1.
+On the final matchday of the 2023–24 season, the club clinched the division title with a commanding 4–0 away win against Erzurumspor.

+On 25 May 2025, Turan announced his departure from Eyüpspor following the expiration of his contract, after leading the club to a sixth-place finish in their debut season in the top division.

+Shakhtar Donetsk

+On 27 May 2025, Turan became the head coach of Ukrainian club Shakhtar Donetsk, signing a 2-year contract.

 Outside football

 On 16 November 2008, Turan collapsed during a match against İstanbul BB.
 After being rushed to hospital, he was diagnosed with cardiac arrhythmia.
 The day after the incident, doctors declared that Turan was in good health and that extreme exhaustion caused the arrhythmia.
 In November 2009, he suffered a minor bout of swine flu but recovered within a few days to resume training.
 In January 2009, he was involved in a car crash in Istanbul.
 Turan suffered no serious injuries and continued training with only cuts and bruises.
 Turan dated Turkish actress Sinem Kobal from August 2009.
 The pair became engaged in January 2010, splitting in late 2013.
 Turan married Aslıhan Doğan on 11 March 2018.
 President of Turkey Recep Tayyip Erdoğan attended the wedding where he was acting as a witness of the marriage.
 In October 2018, the couple's first child, a son named Hamza Arda, was born.
 Another son named Asil Aslan was born in June 2020.
 Arda Turan received a suspended sentence of 2 years and 8 months after being found guilty of firing a gun to cause panic, illegal possession of weapons and intentional injury.
 Turan got into a brawl with Berkay Şahin in 2018 which ended with a broken nose for the pop star.
 Turan appeared at the hospital with a gun, allegedly begging for forgiveness from Şahin, panic ensued after the footballer fired the weapon at the ground.
 Turan will not serve his jail term if no further incidents occur for five years.